Legacy Hall: Plans

 Legacy Hall was a top legislative priority for FSU when it was announced in 2018 as the largest academic space on FSU's campus, an $88 million, 218,392 sqft structure for the College of Business.
-It will be located in the Arena District directly south of the Donald L. Tucker Civic Center.
-The five stories will contain a central atrium, a 300-seat auditorium, forum stairs with seating, multipurpose event space and a financial trading room.
+It is located in the Arena District directly south of the Donald L. Tucker Civic Center.
+The five stories contain a central atrium, a 300-seat auditorium, forum stairs with seating, multipurpose event space and other facilities.
 There will be dedicated space for the college's ten institutes and centers.

 Governor Ron DeSantis approved legislation providing $44 million in funding, and an additional amount was donated by alumni and supporters in the form of naming opportunities for classrooms, offices, suites, and floors.
 Contributions ranged from $15,000 to $5 million.

 The COVID-19 pandemic delayed the start of construction, which was originally projected to begin in 2019 and open in the fall of 2021.

 Groundbreaking

 Groundbreaking for Legacy Hall occurred on Friday, October 14, 2022.
-The structure is expected to become the center of business education, development and collaboration at FSU, the capitol and Florida.
+The structure was expected to become the center of business education, development and collaboration at FSU, the capitol and Florida.

 Due to the pandemic delay and a dramatic rise in construction materials, the estimated price including brick-and-mortar, furnishings and technology rose to $160 million.

-Following a 24-month construction phase the building is now expected to be completed in August 2025 with the first classes planned for January 2026.
+Following a 24-month construction phase the building was now expected to be completed in August 2025 with the first classes planned for January 2026.

+Ribbon-cutting

+A donation from Dr. Herbert Wertheim of $65 million enabled completion of the Herbert Wertheim Center for Business Excellence.
+A ceremony and building tours were held on Tuesday, January 6th, 2026.